anicusan/AcceleratedKernels.jl/README.md

 ## 9. Roadmap / Future Plans
-- Discuss interface with community, see if there is any algorithm we should export by default.
 - Automated optimisation of e.g. `block_size` for a given input; can be made algorithm-agnostic.
-- Should we add CPU alternatives to all algorithms?
-E.g. `foreachindex` has one, `any` does not.
+- Add performant multithreaded Julia implementations to all algorithms; e.g. `foreachindex` has one, `any` does not.
-- Multithreaded CPU merge sort with the base case dispatching to Base.sort (which is fantastic anyways)?
-- GPU radix sort?
-Might be too dependent on intrinsics to be performant...
 - Any way to expose the warp-size from the backends?
 Would be useful in reductions.
 - Define default `init` values for often-used reductions?
 Or just expose higher-level functions like `sum`, `minimum`, etc.?
-- Should we add a `synchronize::Bool` keyword argument to all functions to avoid the final device synchronisation in case they're called as part of a longer sequence of kernels?
-- **Other ideas?** Post an issue.
-Or maybe the Julia Slack #gpu discussion.
+- **Other ideas?** Post an issue, or open a discussion on the Julia Discourse.

 ## 10. References